 The term “Contractors” covers both corporate contractors and independent contractors.

-- Corporate contractors are companies that do work for Decred, e.g. Company 0, Raedah Group, Ditto.
+- Corporate contractors are companies that do work for Decred, e.g. Company 0, Raedah Group, Eeter.
 Corporate contractors typically employ a number of contributors who work on Decred (but for the corporate contractor).

 - Independent contractors are people that do work for Decred.
 This page explains how people who contribute to the project can become independent contractors.